asyncapi/website/pages/docs/concepts/asyncapi-document/adding-messages.md

     description: Notification channel for all the services that need to know comment is liked.
 ```

-Above example shows a `commentLiked` message under `allCommentLiked` channel.
-It references a reusable message definition from the `components` section that is represented by `commentLikedUnliked` key.
-In this setup `commentLiked` key is the `messageId` and not `commentLikedUnliked`.
+The above example shows a `commentLiked` message under the `allCommentsLiked` channel.
+It references a reusable message definition from the `components` section represented by the `commentLikedUnliked` key.
+In this setup, the `commentLiked` key is the `messageId` and not `commentLikedUnliked`.

 ### Messages under operations

-Operations reference what channels the are performed against.
-If channel definition contains multiple different messages but your operation relates to only one of these, you need to specify under operation what message it uses.
+Operations specify which channels they interact with.
+If a channel has several messages, but your operation only involves one, indicate which specific message the operation uses.

 ```yaml
 channels: